CESNET/metacentrum-user-docs/docs/related/jupyter/index.md

 	‘/tmp/RtmpoNC9FI/downloaded_packages’
 ```

-3.3 Activate R support for Jupyter Notebook
+Activate R support for Jupyter Notebook

     IRkernel::installspec()

-Kernelspec ir is installed in /auto/brno6/home/fsbrno2/$USER/.local/share/jupyter/kernels/ir
+Kernelspec ir is installed in `/auto/brno6/home/fsbrno2/$USER/.local/share/jupyter/kernels/ir`.

-4. Add module add R-4.0.0-gcc into your /storage/brno2/"$USER"/.jupyter_bashrc (create it if it doesn't exist).
+Add `module add R-4.0.0-gcc` into your `/storage/brno2/"$USER"/.jupyter_bashrc` (create it if it doesn't exist).

-5. Login into https://jupyter.cloud.metacentrum.cz/ (ensure it loads /storage/brno2/"$USER"/.jupyter_bashrc) and in menu New in top-right should be new option R. Select and enjoy. :-)
+Login into [https://jupyter.cloud.metacentrum.cz](https://jupyter.cloud.metacentrum.cz) (ensure it loads `/storage/brno2/"$USER"/.jupyter_bashrc`) and in menu **New** in top-right should be new option **R**.
+Select and enjoy. :-)

 This should be everything needed to get R into Jupyter Notebook.

-It is possible to pass various settings to R when it starts, e.g. something like edit of /storage/brno2/"$USER"/.jupyter_bashrc:
+It is possible to pass various settings to R when it starts, e.g. something like edit of `/storage/brno2/"$USER"/.jupyter_bashrc`:

     alias R=R_PROFILE_USER="/storage/pruhonice1-ibot/home/"$USER"/.Rprofile"

-And then add into /storage/pruhonice1-ibot/home/$USER/.Rprofile something like:
+And then add into `/storage/pruhonice1-ibot/home/$USER/.Rprofile` something like:

 ```
 .First <- function(){